railpath/finance-toolkit/README.md

-# finlib-ts
+# 🏔️ @railpath/finance-toolkit

 A comprehensive TypeScript library for portfolio management and risk analytics.

-**finlib-ts** provides a complete collection of financial metrics with focus on modularity, type-safety, and performance.
+**@railpath/finance-toolkit** provides a complete collection of financial metrics with focus on modularity, type-safety, and performance.

 ---